Marrow Transplant

 - How Many Days Does a Marrow Donor Heal?

-This marrow transplant is needed when the body does not produce healthy blood due to leukemia, lymphoma, blood cancers or hereditary disorders.
+This marrow transplant is needed when the body does not produce healthy blood due to leukemia, lymphoma, blood cancers, or hereditary disorders.
 There are two treatment methods to be applied to patients who need bone marrow for a number of reasons.
 In the method called autologous; Cells taken from the patient’s own body are transferred to the patient again.
-Another treatment method, allogeneic transplantation; Cells taken from another person are transplanted to the patient.
+Another treatment method is allogeneic transplantation; where Cells taken from another person are transplanted into the patient.

 Bone marrow transplantation is done by opening a vascular access to the patient and care should be taken during this procedure.
 It is important that this procedure, which is a heavy surgical intervention, is performed under the control of a doctor with sterilized spaces and instruments.